-The pandemic has seen more of us working from home than ever before – with many saying that they plan to carry on working from home long after.
-A survey carried out by Adzoona, found that 93.3% of people can still carry out their normal role from the comfort of their own home, and 52.6% don’t want to return to a normal office when the pandemic is over.
-Additional research carried out by Dale Office Interiors has also shown that 71% of business owners plan to adopt more flexible and agile working practices post-pandemic.
+More of us are working from home than ever before.
+In fact, a survey carried out by Adzoona, found that 93.3% of people are able to carry out their normal role from the comfort of their own home, and 52.6% prefer home working.
+Additional research carried out by Dale Office Interiors has also shown that 71% of business owners are adopting more flexible and agile working practices as a result of the recent pandemic.

 Home working has many advantages, including a lack of commuting, having space to concentrate, and having greater control over how you spend your day.
 However, it can also come with drawbacks.
 Some people say that they are less focussed at home, miss the office camaraderie, or simply don’t have a setup that’s conducive to work.

-With home working becoming increasingly common, and many of us adopting it for the first time during the pandemic, let us take a closer look at how we can make our working from home setup up as comfortable and productive as possible!
+With home working becoming increasingly common, let us take a closer look at how we can make our working from home setup as comfortable and productive as possible.
 Here are 15 tips that will hopefully help….